-Early diagnosis and treatment of ocular diseases can be of great benefit when it
+Early diagnosis and treatment of ocular diseases can be of great benefit when it comes to

-Any patient with known risk factors for eye disease, including systemic diseases
+Any patient with known risk factors for eye disease, including systemic diseases that can

-exam to determine if they are at risk for ocular disease.
+if they are at risk for ocular disease.

-It is recommended that adults with no signs or risk factors for eye disease get
+It is recommended that adults with no signs or risk factors for eye disease get a baseline

-the ophthalmologist can recommend appropriate follow-up exam intervals.
+can recommend appropriate follow-up exam intervals.

-Seniors age 65 and older should have complete eye exams every one to two years to
+Seniors age 65 and older should have complete eye exams every one to two years to check for

-check for cataracts, glaucoma, and retina or macular diseases.
+cataracts, glaucoma, and retina or macular diseases.

 During the eye exam, the following are assessed: